cxcxxin/urap_tech_sp16/README.md

 Whenever you start a new task, please copy the copy_template to your own folder and name it in a succinct way so that we know exactly what this task is accomplishing.
 Always work in the dropbox directly and make sure sync is on so that others can track your porgress real time.

+All the output should be in CSV format, never xlsx.

 Use relative path